Caution

 If provided, the output

-is zero-padded or clipped to exactlylength
+yis zero-padded or clipped to exactlylengthsamples.- pad_modestring

 If

-, the padding mode to use at the edges of the signal.
+center=True, the padding mode to use at the edges of the signal.
 By default, STFT uses zero padding.- momentumnumber >= 0

 The momentum parameter for fast Griffin-Lim.
 Setting this to 0 recovers the original Griffin-Lim method [1].
 Values near 1 can lead to faster convergence, but above 1 may not converge.